Extracting discontinuity using the probe and enclosure methods: The Probe Method

 Thus the linearized problem is solvable at a pair of constant Lam\'e parameters.
 This is an application of the Calder\'on method \cite{Cal}.
 However, like the Calder\'on problem where the range of the Frech\'et derivative is not closed \cite{IkNaSurvey}, one expect that the usual inverse function theorem in infinite dimensional spaces can not be applied to Problem 2.3 near the constant pair.
 As an evidence, Problem 2.3 itself still unsolved except for some partial results \cite{ER} and \cite{NU1}.

-In this section we present a result from \cite{IProbe2} for an inverse obstacle problem as a special, however, important version of Problem 2.3 and which can be considered as an elastic body version of Problem 2.2.
+In this section we present a result from \cite{IProbe2} for an inverse obstacle problem which is a special, however, important version of Problem 2.3 and can be considered as an elastic body version of Problem 2.2.

 We assume that domain $\Omega$ contains an inclusion denoted by $D$ which is an open subset of $\Bbb R^3$ with Lipschitz boundary and satisfies $\overline D\subset\Omega$ and that $\Omega\setminus\overline D$ is connected.